KalJacob/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute path name of the current working directory ls Display the contents list of your current directory
+echo pwd prints the absolute path name of the current working directory echo ls Display the contents list of your current directory echo cd - changes working directory to home